Equivariant infinite loop space theory, the space level story: The simplicial and conceptual versions of the Segal machine

 There are several variants of the Segal infinite loop space machine, as originally developed by Segal \cite{Seg} and Woolfson \cite{Woolf}.
 Later sources include Bousfield and Friedlander \cite{BF}, working simplicially, and, much later, Mandell, May, Schwede, and Shipley \cite{MMSS}.
 Equivariant versions appear in Shimada and Shimakawa \cite{ShSh, Shim, Shim2} and, later, Blumberg \cite{Blum}.

 We here give a simplicial variant\footnote{We are referring to simplicial spaces, not simplicial sets, here.} and two equivalent conceptual variants, one starting from finite sets and the other starting from finite $G$-sets.
-Of course, the use of finite $G$-sets is mainly of interest when $G$ is finite, but it applies in general.
 We defer consideration of our preferred homotopical variant to the next section.

 The simplicial variant is the equivariant version of Segal's original definition \cite{Seg}.
-As far as we know, his paper is the only source in the literature that actually proves the crucial group completion property, and his proof makes essential use of his original simplicial definition.\footnote{His proof imposes some unnecessary restrictive hypotheses that generally hold in practice.} This version does not directly generalize to give genuine $G$-spectra when $G$ is a compact Lie group or even a finite group, and it does not appear in the equivariant literature.
+As far as we know, his paper is the only source in the literature that actually proves the crucial group completion property, and his proof makes essential use of his original simplicial definition.\footnote{His proof imposes some unnecessary restrictive hypotheses that generally hold in practice.} This version does not directly generalize to give genuine $G$-spectra, and it does not appear in the equivariant literature.
 Therefore, even at this late date, there is no published account of the equivariant Segal machine that proves the group completion property.
 Just as nonequivariantly, this property is central to the applications, especially to algebraic $K$-theory.

 In fact, we do not know a direct proof of the group completion property starting from the conceptual or homotopical variants treated in \cite{BF, MMSS, ShSh, Woolf} and, equivariantly, \cite{Blum, Shim}.
 Rather, we derive it for the conceptual variants from their equivalence with the simplicial variant.
-To give the group completion property equivariantly, to differentiate the theory for varying types of groups, and to prepare for a comparison with the operadic machine, we give a fully detailed exposition of the Segal machine in all its forms.
-This may also be helpful to the modern reader since even nonequivariantly the original sources make for hard reading and are sketchy in some essential respects.
+To give the group completion property equivariantly, to fill in other gaps in the pubished proofs, and to prepare for a comparison with the operadic machine, we give a fully detailed exposition of the Segal machine in all of its forms.
+This may also be helpful to the modern reader since, even nonequivariantly, the original sources make for hard reading and are sketchy.